Sharadhi-kedlaya/Dadda_8_bit/README.md

 Observation: The huge I/O power means either high output loading, high toggle rates, or large capacitances.
 The wider 8-bit interface increases switching per cycle compared to 4-bit.

+The 8-bit implementation demonstrates significantly higher power consumption, with a total on-chip power of 13.761 W. The dynamic power component dominates at 99% (13.635 W), indicating that most of the energy is consumed during switching and signal transitions due to the larger data width and higher switching activity.
+Static power is relatively minimal at 0.126 W (1%), suggesting that leakage currents are not the primary source of power loss.
+Breaking down the dynamic power further, I/O power accounts for a massive 86% (11.677 W), revealing that external signal driving and interfacing are the main contributors to the high power usage.
+Logic power is 6% (0.872 W), meaning computation itself consumes a smaller fraction compared to data transfer.
+The junction temperature reaches 50.9°C, showing that thermal management becomes more critical at this scale.
+This high power profile makes the 8-bit design less suitable for low-power applications, but it may still be justified in performance-driven systems where speed and throughput outweigh energy efficiency.

 ## Conclusion
 The optimized (4-bit) implementation achieves a **massive reduction in power consumption** and operating temperature compared to the 8-bit design.